August 15, 2023

 Some benefits include:

-€230 for individuals aged 25 and above (€218 in 2023)
+€242 for individuals aged 25 and above (€230 in 2024)

-€230 for individuals under 25 years of age living independently on State support (€218 in 2023)
+€242 for individuals under 25 years of age living independently on State support (€230 in 2024)

-€141.70 for individuals under 25 not living independently (€129.70 in 2023)
+€153.70 for individuals under 25 not living independently (€141.70 in 2024)

 Free Travel Pass: Provides free public transport services to those receiving specific social welfare payments.

-Fuel Allowance: Helps people on long-term social welfare payments by supporting fuel costs and is paid at a weekly rate of €33 (no change in 2024).
+Fuel Allowance: Helps people on long-term social welfare payments by supporting fuel costs and is paid at a weekly rate of €33 (no change in 2025).

-Carer's Support Grant: An annual payment of €1850 (no change in 2024) for carers aged 16 or older who provide full-time care for at least six months per year.
+Carer's Support Grant: An annual payment of €2000 (up from €1,850 in 2024) as of January 2025 for carers aged 16+ providing full-time care for at least six months a year..

 The State Pension (Non-Contributory) is a weekly income paid in advance every Friday.

-The Department of Social Protection may deposit the payment directly into your bank or building society account through Electronic Fund Transfer (EFT).
+The Department of Social Protection may deposit the payment directly into your employees’ bank or building society account through Electronic Fund Transfer (EFT).

 Alternatively, pension scheme members can collect it from a selected post office using their Public Services Card.